Qtt4423/Qtt4423.Github.io/NBA.md

   - 🏀Players like Nikola Jokic and Trae Young exemplify how diverse skills contribute to a team's achievements.<br><br>

 ## **Call to Action:**
 &nbsp;&nbsp;&nbsp;&nbsp;I’d love to connect with fellow sports enthusiasts and data analysts!
 If you have thoughts or questions about my project, please comment below or contact me on LinkedIn.
-Let's talk about whether you or someone you know requires a data analyst!<br>
+Let's talk about whether you or someone you know requires a data analyst!<br><br>

 <img src="images/FloralBorder.JPG?raw=true"/>